George Health Enterprises

 Many patients have co-existing chronic diseases and find it hard to adhere to their treatment long-term, particularly with multiple drugs.
 In resource-poor settings, these problems are compounded by limited access to physicians, limited skills of other healthcare providers, limited drug options and the added complexity of having infectious diseases such as tuberculosis and HIV/AIDS.

-DCI is a disease management system developed by physicians and researchers at The George.
+DCI is a disease management system developed by physicians and researchers at The George Institute.
 This innovative digital health solution generates real-time, state-of-the-art personalised treatment plans for cardiovascular disease; and generates and monitors personalised care plans based on approved clinical guidelines and the best available scientiﬁc evidence.

 We are also looking at opportunities to expand DCI to manage other common chronic conditions such as respiratory disease and depression.
-Currently we are evaluating potential partnerships in Australia, China, India and the Middle East.
+DCI is currently being commercially scaled in Australia, China and India.
 Interest has also been expressed in using an extended version of the system to manage patients with HIV who suffer accelerated cardiometabolic complications, due in part to side effects of antiretroviral therapy.